BSDEs with no driving martingale, Markov processes and associated Pseudo Partial Differential Equations. Part II: Decoupled mild solutions and Examples: Preliminaries

 Then $Pseudo-PDE(f,g)$ has a unique martingale solution. \end{theorem}

-We also had shown (see Proposition 5.19 in \cite{paper1preprint}) that the unique martingale solution is the only possible classical solution if there is one, as stated below. \begin{proposition} Under the conditions of previous Theorem \ref{RMartExistenceUniqueness}, a classical solution $u$ of $Pseudo-PDE(f,g)$ such that $\Gamma(u,u)\in\mathcal{L}^1_X$, is also a martingale solution. \\ Conversely, if $u$ is a martingale solution of $Pseudo-PDE(f,g)$ belonging to $\mathcal{D}(a)$, then $u$ is a classical solution of $Pseudo-PDE(f,g)$ up to a zero-potential set, meaning that the first equality of \eqref{PDE} holds up to a set of zero potential. \end{proposition}
+We also had shown (see Proposition 5.19 in \cite{paper1preprint}) that the unique martingale solution is the only possible classical solution if there is one, as stated below. \begin{proposition} Under the conditions of previous Theorem \ref{RMartExistenceUniqueness}, a classical solution $u$ of $Pseudo-PDE(f,g)$ such that $\Gamma(u)\in\mathcal{L}^1_X$, is also a martingale solution.

+Conversely, if $u$ is a martingale solution of $Pseudo-PDE(f,g)$ belonging to $\mathcal{D}(a)$, then $u$ is a classical solution of $Pseudo-PDE(f,g)$ up to a zero-potential set, meaning that the first equality of \eqref{PDE} holds up to a set of zero potential. \end{proposition}